UCLA Luskin Faculty Among Top 100 Social Work Scholars

 David Cohen

 Cohen has authored or co-authored over 120 articles and chapters.
-His edited books include Challenging the Therapeutic State (1990), Médicalisation et contrôle social (1996), and Critical New Perspectives on ADHD (2006).
-His co-authored books include Guide critique des médicaments de l’âme (1995), Your Drug May Be Your Problem (1999/2007), and Mad Science: Psychiatric Coercion, Diagnosis, and Drugs (2015).
-He has received awards for his publications, research, teaching, mentoring, and advocacy.
-His views have been published in leading newspapers and other popular media.
+He edited Challenging the Therapeutic State (1990), Médicalisation et contrôle social (1996), Critical New Perspectives on ADHD (2006), and co-authored Guide critique des médicaments de l’âme (1995), Your Drug May Be Your Problem (1999/2007), and Mad Science: Psychiatric Coercion, Diagnosis, and Drugs (2015).
+He received awards for writing, research, teaching, mentoring, and advocacy.

-Cohen previously taught at University of Montreal and Florida International University.
-In Montreal, he directed the Health and Prevention Social Research Group, and at FIU, he was PhD Program Director and Interim Director of the School of Social Work.
-He held the Fulbright-Tocqueville Chair to France in 2012, and the Marjorie Crump Chair in Social Welfare at UCLA from 2013-2018.
-At the Luskin School, Cohen served as Associate Dean of Research and Faculty Development between 2018-2023 and is currently Associate Dean.
+From 1988 to 2000, Cohen taught at University of Montreal (where he directed the Health and Prevention Social Research Group focusing on the nascent social-determinants-of-health paradigm), and from 2000 to 2013, at Florida International University (where he was PhD Program Director and Interim Director of the School of Social Work).
+In 2012, he held the Fulbright-Tocqueville Distinguished Chair to France.
+At UCLA Luskin, he held the Marjorie Crump Chair in Social Welfare from 2013-2018, served as Associate Dean of Research and Faculty Development between 2018-2023 and is currently Associate Dean.

 Selected recent publications